z-n-huang/z-n-huang.github.io/_pages/experiments.md

 ---

 You want to collect data over the internet but do not need specialised data, like eye movement or ERP data.
-There are two relatively easy to use options on the market at the moment:
+There are two relatively easy to use / free-to-use (for NUS staff/students) options on the market at the moment:

 + [PCIbex](https://farm.pcibex.net/) (Zehr & Schwarz)
 + [Qualtrics](https://nus.au1.qualtrics.com/Q/MessagesSection?ContextLibraryID=UR_1H8xwes4UtHK6Sp&LibraryID=UR_1H8xwes4UtHK6Sp) (NUS login needed)
-+ Honourable mentions: Gorilla (but requires payment), Pavlovia/PsychoPy (but requires Python), Amazon Mechanical Turk (but data quality concerns)
++ Honourable mentions: Gorilla (but requires payment), Pavlovia/PsychoPy (but requires Python), Amazon Mechanical Turk (but data quality concerns), Wenjuanxing, ...

 Deciding between PCIbex and Qualtrics